Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: Conclusions

-To conclude, in this paper we have presented a theoretical model of an antitoroidal magnet with a ferromagnetic order.
-The antitoroidal order results in the momentum-dependent exchange interaction of conducting fermions.
+To conclude, in this paper we have presented a theoretical model of ferromagnet coexisting with the noncollinear antiferromagnetic ordered.
+Interaction of conducting fermions with the noncollinear antiferromagnetic order is shown to result in the momentum-dependent exchange interaction of the former.
 The interaction is shown to be odd in momentum Eq. (\ref{antitoroidal}), and it does resemble standard Rashba spin-orbit coupling but with the difference that it breaks the time-reversal symmetry.
-We showed that the anomalous Hall effect is obatined in the model without any spin-orbit coupling.
+We showed that the anomalous Hall effect is obatined in the system without any spin-orbit coupling.
 The anomalous Hall effect is shown to be consistent with the existence of chiral edge states.
 Proposed in this paper model allows to understand physics of anomalous Hall effect analytically \cite{VolkovPankratov1985,PankratovPakhomovVolkov1987,Haldane1988,CulcerMacDonaldNiuPRB2003}, and we hope it will receive further attention.
+Proposed in this paper mechanism of the anomalous Hall effect can be relevant to ferromagnets with a spontaneous magnetization coexisting with noncollinear antiferromagnetic order \cite{Turov1965,BorovikRomanov1988,Mineev1996,ChenNiuMacDonaldPRL2014,Liu2022,Fukami2025,Parkin2025}.